ArchipelagoMW/Archipelago/docs/api.md

 Locations are places where items can be located in your game.
 This may be chests or boss drops for RPG-like games but could also be progress in a research tree.

-Each location has a name and an ID (also "code", also "address"), is placed in a Region and has (access) rules.
+Each location has a `name` and an `id` (a.k.a. "code" or "address"), is placed in a Region and has access rules.
-The name needs to be unique in each game, the ID needs to be unique accross all games and is best in the same range as the item IDs (see below).
+The name needs to be unique in each game, the ID needs to be unique across all games and is best in the same range as the item IDs.

-Special locations with ID `None` can hold events (read below).
+Special locations with ID `None` can hold events.

 ### Items